kiwi4py/game/README.md

 when they do well in compter science or start a star company, they should feel quite lucky to be familiar with programming very young. :) (They might feel it quite boring and thus hate me.)
 I am not that lucky as the younger generation who are access to computer.
-And someone tells them computer science is not jus meaning word processor, or sheet, or drawing panel but a super power to manipulate computer to do many fasinating things.
+And someone tells them computer science is not just about word processor, or sheet, or drawing panel but a super power to manipulate computer to do many fasinating things.
 Games or simple animations will be written in Python.
 Please feel free to alter the codes.
 I am not quite good at programming but just love it.
 Hope you will enjoy it.